How Living Expenses Change During Retirement

 There are some upsides to being a retiree – senior discounts, lower taxes, subsidized healthcare, and regular Social Security checks among them.
 On the other hand, mature Americans must contend with worrisome issues such as rising costs for medical care, long-term care, prescription drugs, and even basic necessities such as food and energy.

-To determine your monthly expenses during retirement, you might start by dividing costs into two categories: those you believe will change and those you believe will remain largely the same.
+To determine your monthly expenses and retirement budget, you might start by dividing costs into two categories: those you believe will change and those you believe will remain largely the same.

 Costs You Believe Might Change